sidarth16/Pet-Shop-hardhat/README.md

     ```

 - To use DApp:

     - Update ```contractAddress```  in ```src/pages/index.js```
     - Run the following command
         ```shell
         npm run dev
         ```
     - open localhost and interact with the DApp
+    ```
+    Note:
+    if using hardhat localnode:
+        - Before interacting with Dapp :
+            - Open metamask in the browser
+            - connect to the Hardhat localhost server
+            - Open the account you want to connect with the DAPP
+            - Go to Settings -> Advanced -> clear activity tab data.
+            - Now you are ready to use the DApp
+    ```

 ---